ArnavMehta3000/Kumo/Unity/Rendering/Render Graph.md

 ## Execution
 - The render graph executes all the passes that it did not cull, in declaration order
 - Resources are created and destroyed as needed

+# `TextureHandle` vs `RTHandle`
+Textures are referenced with different types in different stages of rendering.
+A texture handle identifies a certain frame resource during the recording stage.
+However, this frame resource does not have any memory allocated to it yet.
+The render graph will analyze the passes after the recording stage and decide how to allocate the memory (i.e., a `RTHandle`).
+During the execution stage, a `TextureHandle` will reference an actual resource allocated in memory

+- A `TextureHandle` is a resource containing a `RTHandle`
+- A `TextureHandle` can be implicitly casted as `RTHandle` (this cannot be used in recording stage tho)